techidaily/site-youtube-webster/source/_posts/ed-2024-approved-unearthing-highlighted-online-dialogue.md

 1. Try logging out from your Google Account and browse YouTube (anonymously).
 Doing this will ensure that you no longer see any highlighted comments.
 However, at the same time, this will restrict you from interacting in any way with that video, let alone leaving a comment.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/NC0rdKEQ98o?si=HYgqC8CxF_WTO5if" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 7: Tips for Writing a Comment that will be Pinned as a Highlighted Comment?

 Many frequently inquire on the internet about how they can improve the chances of getting their comment pinned, as highlighted on YouTube.
 The secret lies in how you write the statement.
 We've listed a few pro tips below that can help: